THE OLD MOVIE MAVEN . . . The Website

 Baxter, as Beetham, is clearly among those actors who were in that transition from silents to talkies since his performance varies from the stilted, mannered acting of the twenties to the more natural style of the sound era.

-Boris Karloff ironically a small part as Baxter's manservant.
+Boris Karloff ironically plays a small part as Baxter's manservant.

 Ironically because he had already played in some 60 movies when he appeared in Behind . . . but he was showing the incredible talent that gave his Frankenstein monster such a stand-out performance—without Karloff having to say a word.